 Firstly, you’ll need to download and print out our Mother’s Day Decorative Square Templates.

 This printable template includes a variety of plain frames and sentence starters.
 Students can pick and choose which they want, depending on if they are giving this to their mom or another special person in their lives.

 To build up this surprise box there are three different levels.

 You can get your students to measure, cut and decorate one layer a day.
 That way it doesn’t end up taking too long to create the box from scratch!

 To create the first layer:

-- using a ruler, divide the larger square to create a grid with smaller squares measuring 3.9inches x 3.9inches.
+- Using a ruler (put those measuring skills to work!) divide the larger square to create a grid with smaller squares measuring 3.9 inches x 3.9 inches.

-- decorate each of the squares excluding the middle square.
+- Decorate each of the squares — except the middle square.

-We used a book of scrapbooking paper for the first layer, you could also get your students to use stickers to add some extra detail to this first layer.
+We used a book of scrapbooking paper for the first layer, but you could also get your students to use stickers or draw their own designs to add some extra detail to this first layer.

 STEP 2: The Second Layer

 For the second layer, we have added a bit more detail.